Accounting Clubs in Schools

 What is Accounting Clubs in Schools?

-Accounting Clubs in Schools is a ten-week programme that provides financial education as an enrichment activity for 16–18 year olds.
-It is hosted by Accounting Cafe, supported by volunteers, and uses the Colour Accounting Learning System under licence.
+Accounting Clubs in Schools is a ten-week programme that teaches financial education to 16–18 year olds.
+Run by Accounting Cafe with trained teachers and volunteers, it uses the Colour Accounting Learning System under licence.

 Accounting Club Educators deliver the programme.
-These can be teachers within the school or college, accounting academics from a nearby university or other knowledgeable community members.
+They might be teachers in the school, accounting academics from a nearby university, or other knowledgeable people from the community.

 Step 1